ForomePlatform/anfisa/README.md

 See more about the goal of the project at https://forome.org/

-A detailed [Setup and Administration Guide](https://github.com/ForomePlatform/anfisa/blob/master/Anfisa%20v.0.5%20Setup%20%26%20Administration%20Reference.pdf) is included with the distribution.
+Please visit our [Wiki] (https://github.com/ForomePlatform/anfisa/wiki) for User Guides and other documentation A detailed [Setup and Administration Guide](https://github.com/ForomePlatform/anfisa/blob/master/Anfisa%20v.0.5%20Setup%20%26%20Administration%20Reference.pdf) is included with the distribution.

 ## Local Installation